Nkululeko-Nhlapo/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the Coursera Capstone Projects for various Projects from online courses
+This is the Coursera Capstone Projects for various Projects from coursera courses